Is There Such a Thing as “Basic” Research Anymore?

-In simple words, pure research (also known as basic research) is conducted with the sole objective of contributing to existing knowledge by gathering information.
+In simple words, basic research (also known as pure research or fundamental research) is conducted with the sole objective of contributing to existing knowledge by gathering information.

 Critics, however, argue that such research panders to general curiosity without demanding practical outcomes that generate a return on the research dollars invested.
 Broad questions about “life, the universe, and everything,” they say, may contribute data, but without clear research criteria, that data becomes foundational at best.